climate scienceseasonalmicroclimates

 What Climate Does Central Oregon Have?

 That vertical range is the core reason generic regional forecasts feel incomplete here.
 A forecast that is comfortable for the Deschutes River Trail can be icy at Mt.
 Bachelor.
 A sunny afternoon in Redmond can still become a hard freeze in La Pine before sunrise.
-Central Oregon climate is not one uniform setting; it is a stack of elevation bands, terrain exposures, and cold basins.
+Central Oregon climate is not one uniform setting, it is a stack of elevation bands, terrain exposures, and cold basins, each behaving a little differently in the same storm.

 Why the Oregon Cascades Create a Dry Rain Shadow